 Below, you’ll find a basic problem solving model.
 And if you would like to immerse yourself in fun problem solving activities read mysteries and detective stories.
 They will hone your problem solving skills.

-[color-box color=”mycustomcolor”]All the images on this page are clickable!
 The following will help you to hone your problem solving skills.

 Basic Problem Solving Model/4-Step Problem Solving Model